biketobass/biketobass.github.io/docs/_posts/2024-02-16-mapping-electric-plants-using-the-eia-api.markdown

                                 init_zoom=5.5)
 ```

 Note that I lowered the initial zoom level to fit most of region.
-Depsite that, the top of Maine is still cut off.